Symphony No. 7 (Dvořák): History

 In the next month or so Dvořák completed the sketches of the third and fourth movements.
 He later said that the 4th movement includes a suggestion of the capacity of the Czech people to display stubborn resistance to political oppressors.
 In 1885 it received its brilliantly successful first performance at St James's Hall in London, with Dvořák himself conducting.

 Despite the success of the symphony, the publication of the work was a nightmare.
 Dvořák's contracted German publisher, Fritz Simrock, seemed to go out of his way to make difficulties and to irritate him.
 First, he said he could not consider publishing it until a piano duet arrangement was available.
 Simrock then flatly refused to print his Czech name, Antonín, on the cover—the publisher insisted that it be Anton, and that the title page be in German only.
-Finally, he was told that the dedication to the London Philharmonic Society would have to be omitted.
+Finally, he was told that the dedication to the Royal Philharmonic Society would have to be omitted.
 During all of these prolonged arguments, Dvořák asked Simrock for an advance: "I have a lot of expense with my garden, and my potato crop isn't very good".
 Eventually, Simrock offered only 3,000 marks for the symphony, which was a low value for such a major work.
 Dvořák replied that other publishers would readily pay twice as much.
 After further argument, Simrock grudgingly paid the 6,000 marks.